planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 <center><strong>APPEARANCE SEEDS</strong></center>

-Invent, choose, or Roll on the table below to snap you out of any pesky creative paralysis.
+Invent, choose, or roll on the table below to snap you out of any pesky creative paralysis.
 The distinctive features shown below are common options but by no means the only ones.
 Be creative and make these choices sing on your character sheet!
+To use a d66 table, roll one six-sided die and then another.
+For example, if you roll a 6 and a 2, go to the distinctive feature in the row for “6, 2.”

 {: .lh-0}
 |     d66    |     Distinctive Feature                               |